 Before you uncork a bottle of Grey Goose, you should make sure to keep it in a cool, dark place.
 Room temperature is fine, while slightly cooler (like a cellar) could be more optimal.
 Definitely avoid direct sunlight as this will speed up the evaporation and reduce shelf life.

 Storing vodka upright is also particularly important with Grey Goose as we cork each bottle.
 In contrast to proper wine storage, you wouldn’t want the cork to be in constant contact with the liquid.

 Once a bottle is opened, the way it’s stored becomes even more important.
 You should still keep it upright in a cool, dark place.
 But we recommend in particular storing Grey Goose in the fridge to keep it beautifully refrigerated, ready to mix and perfectly preserved.

-The reason we suggest refrigerating rather than freezing Grey Goose is that with all premium vodka you can experience the whole spectrum of taste at the optimum temperature of between 32 and 41 degrees Fahrenheit — not frozen.
-It’s similar to how you would never want to serve a red wine too cold because you'd eliminate certain aromas and flavors.
+The reason we suggest refrigerating rather than freezing Grey Goose is that with all premium vodka you can experience the whole spectrum of taste at the optimum temperature of between 0 and 5 degrees Celsius — not frozen.
+It’s similar to how you would never want to serve a red wine too cold because you'd eliminate certain aromas and flavours.
 So while there’s nothing wrong with freezing your vodka, and you may enjoy serving it however you like, the best way to taste a truly great vodka is chilled, not frozen.

-Vodkas containing additional flavors, like any of our flavored vodkas or Grey Goose Essences, must be handled with more care.
+Vodkas containing additional flavours, like any of our flavoured vodkas, must be handled with more care.
 These extra ingredients give it a slightly shorter shelf life.
 It’s best to enjoy these within 6 months of opening.
 And if you infuse your own vodka at home, that will have an even shorter shelf life.